-The Topside is a single battery squonk mod by Dovpo.
-It is designed in collaboration with reviewer TVC (The Vapor Chronicles), the designer of the widely popular Drop series of RDAs.
+The Topside is a single-battery squonk mod by Dovpo.
+It is designed in collaboration with TVC (The Vapor Chronicles), the reviewer behind the widely popular Drop series of RDAs.
 This is Dovpo’s second squonk mod, after the dual-battery Basium that got released back in July.

 This mod was sent to me free of charge by MyVpro, where it’s currently available at a discounted price.

 When I first got this mod, I was pretty impressed with the design.
 I really like the top-fill of the squonk bottle — it’s a great and innovative idea.
 This is no doubt a big and heavy mod, which makes it feel solid and well-built.
 It’s also really slick; I noticed it slides down in your hand pretty easily.
 The 0.96-inch black and white screen is basic but bright and easy to read, so no complaints there.
 Out of the box, however, it does NOT come with temp control mode.
 The only available modes are power mode and bypass, which irked me a little bit; but more on that later on.

 The Dovpo Topside reminds me a bit of the Squid Industries Double Barrel in its shape and is quite comfortable to hold in hand.
 Weighing in at 190.5 grams, it is heavier than most, if not all, single battery squonk mods I’ve used.
 For comparison, the Pulse 80W mod weighs in at 89.3 grams so more than double the weight of that one.
 I personally don’t mind the weight at all, but it’s worth noting for some that like their mods smaller and lighter.